Archives For November 30, 1999

 The software is installed by default in user’s home directory.
 Simply open the file manager, and remove the eclipse folder and eclipse-workspace folder.

 For the desktop shortcut, just move it to trash.
-For app shortcut in the system launcher, press Ctrl+Alt+T to open terminal and run commands:
+For the app icon in start menu, press Ctrl+Alt+T to open terminal and run commands:

 • navigate to app shortcut folder for local user: